 Your Last Will & Testament – your final say.
 A Will is a statement of your wishes after death including who will handle your estate (the Executor), who will inherit your estate (the beneficiaries) and who will look after your minor children (the Guardian).
 Unless a Will is made stating your wishes, the government will make these vital decisions for you.

 At Notaries on Douglas!
 Yes, a BC Notary can prepare your Will for you.
 In most cases you do not need to consult a lawyer*.
-We are located across from the Times Colonist and have flexible hours.
-Call 250-382-8880 to make the initial appointment.
-Our will prices are surprisingly affordable.
+We are located at 2420 Douglas Street, in Victoria, at the corner of Bay and Douglas.
+Free parking is available!

 Now!
 Hopefully your Will won’t be needed for a long time but now is the time to stop putting it off and have your Will done.
 A Will is somewhat of a moving target and can be changed at any time, usually at a reduced cost.
 In some cases only one Will is all that will be necessary during your lifetime.